Krista Mikkonen

-Krista Johanna Mikkonen (born 15 November 1972 in Hamina, Finland) is a Finnish politician for the Green League, member of parliament, and Finland's Minister of the Interior.
-She lives in Joensuu, but spent her childhood in Koria.
+Krista Johanna Mikkonen (born 15 November 1972 in Hamina, Finland) is a Finnish politician of the Green League, a member of parliament, and Finland's Minister of the Interior.
+She lives in Joensuu but spent her childhood in Koria.
 She was first elected to the Finnish Parliament in the 2015 parliamentary election for the Savo-Karelia constituency.
-Between 2016 and 2019, Mikkonen was the chairperson of the Green League parliamentary group.
+Between 2016 and 2019, Mikkonen was the chairman of the Green League parliamentary group.
 Mikkonen graduated with a Master of Philosophy degree from the University of Joensuu (present day University of Eastern Finland) in North Karelia in 2003.

-Mikkonen was elected as a Member of the Finnish Parliament in the 2015 parliamentary elections, with 4624 votes, and re-elected in 2019 with 6204 votes.
+Mikkonen was elected as a Member of the Finnish Parliament in the 2015 parliamentary elections with 4624 votes and re-elected in 2019 with 6204 votes.
 Her constituency is Savonia-Karelia.
 She had previously been nominated in three parliamentary elections in 1999, 2007 and 2011 in the constituency of North Karelia.

 Other activities

 Mikkonen was also a member of the advisory board of the National Audit Office of Finland (NAOF) between 2017 and 2019.